-A three burner recessed cooktop range may be installed in your unit.
+Installed in your unit may be a three-burner recessed cooktop range installed in your unit.
 There is no pilot light for the range.
 The burners may be controlled by an electronic ignition.
 There are different models used in the Newmar product line with different types of controls.
 To light the burners on some models, turn the control knob to turn the gas on.
 Wait a couple of seconds, then push the red spark button until a flame appears.
 On other models turn the spark control knob until a flame appears.
 All burner controls operate counter clockwise and have to be pushed inward in order to turn.